A Survey on Data Augmentation in Large Model Era: Applications

 \subsubsection{Semantic segmentation}

 EMIT-Diff \citep{zhang2023emit} leverages ControlNet \citep{zhang2023adding} to generate synthetic medical images that retain vital characteristics while using edge information to guide the synthesis.
-The method demonstrates substantial improvements in medical image segmentation across diverse datasets, including Ultrasound breast (+13.87\%), CT spleen (+0.38\%), and MRI prostate (+7.78\%). \citet{du2023boosting} enhanced ControlNet with lesion-specific visual and textual prompts for dermatoscopic image generation and showed the superiority of our framework in improving skin lesion segmentation performance, surpassing Pix2PixHD \citep{wang2018high} by over 5\%.
-The effect of different amounts (e.g., 1K, 3K, 5K) of synthetic data on performance has also been explored, demonstrating that increasing the amount of data has the potential to improve the effectiveness of segmented training. \citet{yu2023diffusion} presented a diffusion-based method for augmenting nuclei segmentation datasets by generating synthetic nuclei structures and histopathology images, which are then integrated with synthetic instance maps into the real dataset for segmentation model training.
-They evaluated the effectiveness of this augmentation method by comparing the segmentation performance \citep{graham2019hover} using both the original and augmented subsets for training two nuclei segmentation models, Hover-Net \citep{graham2019hover} and PFF-Net \citep{liu2021panoptic}.
+The method demonstrates substantial improvements in medical image segmentation across diverse datasets, including Ultrasound breast \citep{al2020dataset} (+13.87\%), CT spleen \citep{antonelli2022medical} (+0.38\%), and MRI prostate \citep{antonelli2022medical} (+7.78\%). \citet{du2023boosting} enhanced ControlNet with lesion-specific visual and textual prompts for dermatoscopic image generation and showed superiority in improving skin lesion segmentation performance, surpassing Pix2PixHD \citep{wang2018high} by over 5\%.
+The effect of different amounts (e.g., 1K, 3K, 5K) of synthetic data on performance has also been explored, demonstrating that increasing the amount of data has the potential to improve the effectiveness of segmentation model training. \citet{yu2023diffusion} presented a diffusion-based method for augmenting nuclei segmentation datasets by generating synthetic nuclei structures and histopathology images, which are then integrated with real data for segmentation model training.
+The effectiveness of the proposed augmentation method is evaluated by comparing the segmentation performance using both the original and augmented subsets for training two nuclei segmentation models, Hover-Net \citep{graham2019hover} and PFF-Net \citep{liu2021panoptic}.
 Remarkably, the experimental results demonstrate that augmenting as little as 10\% of the labeled real dataset with synthetic samples leads to segmentation performance on par with a fully-supervised baseline.
-In the training phase of Weakly-supervised semantic segmentation (WSSS), \citet{wu2023image} merged the synthetic dataset with the original training dataset to form the final training dataset.
-To evaluate the approach, it is incorporated into the existing state-of-the-art ViT-PCM \citep{rossetti2022max} as an upstream data augmentation technique, with consistency maintained in the downstream WSSS process.
-Subsequently, a comparison is made with segmentation results from various state-of-the-art methods.
-Notably, the method proposed demonstrates superior performance to the baseline ViT-PCM, even when only 50\% of the training data is utilized. \citet{schnell2023generative} examined two weakly-supervised semantic segmentation methods: simple regularized losses (RLoss) \citep{tang2018regularized} and adaptive Gaussian mixture models (AGMM) \citep{wu2023sparsely}.
-Both methods undergo joint training on the original and augmented training sets.
-The proposed framework effectively narrows the performance gap between scribble-supervised segmentation and fully-supervised segmentation.
-Furthermore, a notable improvement in segmentation performance on small datasets is demonstrated, surpassing the performance of even fully-supervised segmentation.